blue-sky-r/ZyXEL-VMG1312/README.md

 ## Reboot ZyXEL VMG1312 from command line

 Simple and effective command line script for rebooting the ZyXEL VMG1312.
-It might work for other models, however slight modification of grep patters might be required (depends on similarity of the web interfaces).
+It might work for other models too, however slight modification of grep patters might be required (depends on similarity of the web interfaces).

 ![VMG1312](screenshots/VMG1312-B30B.jpg "ZyXEL VMG1312")